Firebrand tours to the Galaxy

 “Yes I just realised that Pippin doesn’t have any ID and if you hadn’t been aboard I would be still in orbit with an illegal alien,” Steve explained, “And of course when I arrive back on my planet there is no record that she exists and they are very strict.”

-“Ah I see, perhaps if I talk to the minister I can arrange the necessary paperwork,” Loxz suggested.
+“Ah I see, perhaps if I talk to the minister, who can arrange the necessary paperwork,” Loxz suggested.
 “Humph and his family have Oxzen registered vessels and are granted special diplomatic status.”

 He picked up the phone and spoke for a while ending it with, “So if an immigration team goes out to the Big Red it should be fine, thank you.”

-“Thank you, I will return the favour someday,” Steve said as he practically ran out the door to return.
+“Thank you, I will return the favour,” Steve said as he practically ran out the door to return.

 As Steve arrived back at the Red, several officials were waiting at the bottom of the ramp ready to process the new crew member.
-Steve guided them on board and introduced them to Pippin explaining, “Pippin of Droma is a new melded adult.
-It has been realised that there is no documents or data describing her existence,” Steve explained.
+Steve guided them on board and introduced them to Pippin.
+“Pippin of Droma is a new melded adult.
+It has been realised that there are no documents for her existence,” Steve explained.

 The next officer stepped up to ask, “Date of birth and meld?”